fshowalter/movielog-archive/reviews/dangerous-mission-1954.md

 :date: 2015-03-08
 :imdb_id: tt0046891
 :grade: D+
-:pull_quote: ""
+:pull_quote: _Dangerous Mission_ isn’t a very good movie.
+But for some folks it will be worth a look.
+Unfortunately, I must venture into spoiler territory to explain why.
+Consider this fair warning.
 ---
+_Dangerous Mission_ isn’t a very good movie.
+But for some folks it may be worth a look.
+Unfortunately, I must venture into spoiler territory to explain why.
+Consider this fair warning.

-_Dangerous Mission_ opens with a murder.
+The film opens with a murder.
 We’re looking down a set of stairs into a darkened, deserted nightclub.
 A man sits playing a piano with his back to us.
-Another man appears at the top of the stairs.
+Another man appears atop the stairs.
 He has a gun.
-He sneaks down the stairs and creeps across the nightclub floor.
+He sneaks down and creeps across the nightclub floor.
 There’s a flash of lightning and a crack of thunder from the storm outside.
 The piano player turns, and the gunman shoots twice.
 The piano player drops dead.
 Then we hear footsteps and a woman scream.
-The gunman turns towards us and fires.
-We hear the sound of footsteps running and a door closing.
-The gunman hurries back up the stairs after the mystery woman.
+The gunman whirls towards us and fires.
+We hear the sound of running and a door closing.
+The gunman hurries after the mystery woman.

 Next we're in a posh high-rise office.
-Two weeks have passed but the rain hasn’t stopped.
-The gunman, Johnny, sits on a couch poking at a toy piano.
-He’s playing the same melody the piano player played before he died.
-He’s out on bail and nervous.
-The DA claims to have a witness that could put Johnny away for a long time.
+Two weeks have passed.
+The rain hasn’t stopped.
+The gunman, Johnny, sits on a couch.
+He pokes at a toy piano, playing the same melody the piano player played before he died.

+We learn that Johnny is out on bail.
+He’s planning to claim self-defense at the trial, but the District Attorney has a witness that could put Johnny away for a long time.
 Johnny thinks he knows where the witness is hiding and wants her out of the picture.

-“That’s your job,” Johnny says to a man sitting smoking a cigarette in a chair with his back to us.
-“Make sure you get the right witness.
-Now we’re just guessing who it is.
-We gotta be sure.”

-The mystery man’s job is to mingle with the people and find out if the girl they think is the witness, really is the witness.
-Then he’s to kill her, but make it look like an accident.
+“That’s your job,” Johnny says to a man sitting in a chair with his back to us.
+Now, here’s where things get confusing.
+They know where the witness is hiding, but they don’t know her identity.
+They have a guess, but they’re not sure.
+So the mystery hitman’s job is to fly out, rent a car, then go undercover.
+Mingle with the people and suss out the witness’s identity.
+Then kill her, but make it look like an accident.

-“What a hideout, “ Johnny says.
+“What a hideout,” Johnny says.
 “No wonder we couldn’t find it until yesterday.
 It’s the last place in the world you’d expect anyone to hide.”

-Cut too Glacier National park in Montana.
-We see Victor Mature entering the park in a rented car.
-The guard at the gate notice’s a gun in Mature’s glove compartment and phones it in to the chief park ranger, played by William Bendix.
+Cut too Glacier National Park in Montana.
+We see Matt Hallett, played by Victor Mature, entering the park in a rented car.
+The guard at the gate notice’s a gun in Matt’s glove compartment and phones it in to Chief Ranger Joe, played by William Bendix.

-For the next half-an-hour or so, the film plays like a suspensful mystery.
-The script tries in vein to make us suspect  Victor Mature of being the hired killer.
+For the next half-hour or so, the film plays like a would-be suspenseful mystery.
+The script tries in vain to make us suspect  Matt as the hired killer.
+It helps that Mature has a way of talking where his entire body remains motionless except his jaw.
+It kept reminding me of a ventriloquist’s dummy.
+Certainly creepy enough to be a believable sociopath.

 But, of course, we know better.

-Mature has a way of talking where his entire body remains motionless except his jaw.
-It kept reminding me of a ventriloquit’s dummy.
+This would-be misdirection gives Vincent Price a chance to do what he does best, play a character playing someone else.
+Here, he plays Paul Adams, a mob hitman playing a nature photographer.
+Early on, he’s all folksy smiles and good humor, but still comes off as something of a dilettante with a hint of menace.

-Mature makes a bee-line straight for the witness, who’s played by Piper Laurie.
-Laurie, incidently, is the only woman remotely fitting the witness’s discription in the entire park, so I’m not so sure it was such a good place to hide.
+Matt and Paul both vie for the attention of the witness, Louise, played by Piper Laurie.
+Given that Louise is the only woman that comes close to fitting the witness’s description in the entire park, I’m not so sure it was such a good place to hide.

-Anyway, Mature gets close to her.
-She starts to fall for him.
-You can see where this is going.
+Louise is cordial to Paul, but finds herself drawn to Matt.
 In between, there’s a sub-plot involving a fugitive Indian and his daughter, an avalanche, and a forest fire.
-Despite all the lovely scenery, Glacier Park seems to be something of a death trap.
+Most of these diversions exist to exploit the film’s 3D presentation.
+I suppose they do a decent enough job, but they also give us the impression that Glacier Park is something of a death trap.

-A little before the halfway point, the true hitman is revealed.
-While the identity won’t shock you, the scene isn’t without a surprise.
-Now the film shifts into adventure, as the hitman has to kill Laurie’s character and flee the park.
-But despite being a professional killer, he fails to off Laurie and she alerts the park authorities.
-With all the roads closed, the hitman has to flee overground.
+Anyway, a little before the halfway point, Paul’s true identity is revealed.
+Though we see it coming, the scene isn’t without a surprise.
+From here, the film shifts into adventure, as Paul has to kill Louise and flee the park.
+But despite being a professional killer, he fails to off Louise, and she alerts the park authorities.
+With all the roads closed, Paul has to flee overground.

-Mature, revelead as a cop working for the New York DA’s office, sets out after the hitman.
-Of course, Laurie somehow ends up with him.
-Everything culminates in a showdown inside an ice fissure.
-It’s a scene that would have looked amazing shot on location, but the soundstage artifice is all the more glaring after all the location photography.
+Matt, now revealed as a cop working for the New York District Attorney’s office, sets out after Paul.
+Of course, Louise somehow ends up going with him.
+There’s some great location photography, and everything culminates in a showdown inside an ice fissure.
+It’s a scene that would have looked great shot in a real ice cave.
+Instead, the soundstage artifice is all the more glaring.
+You’ll be hard-pressed not to laugh.

-Dangerous Mission isn’t a very good movie.
-But for some folks it will be worth a look.
-Unfortunately, I need to venture into spoiler territory to explain why.
-Consider this fair warning.

-Still here?
-Okay.
-For Vincent Price fans, this one is worth a look.
-Like all of Price’s better roles, he plays a character playing someone else.
-As Paul Adams, he’s a mob hitman playing a nature photographer.
-Early on he’s all folksy smiles and good humor, but still comes off as something of a dilettante with a hint of menace.
-Later, when he’s revealed as the killer, he’s all ice.

-Price can’t save the film, but fans of his work should enjoy him here.
+Like I said, _Dangerous Mission_ is not a good movie.
+The convoluted script and uneven production values see to that.
+But fans of Vincent Price should enjoy him here if for nothing else than the outfit he wears for the square-dance scene.